 1. Welcome Emails

 Welcome emails are the first email your subscribers receive after they’ve confirmed their email address.
 Since this is their first interaction with your brand in their inbox, make it memorable and worth their while.
-After all, subscribers are highly likely to open and click welcome emails compared to other types of promotional emails, according to a study from Experian.

 The welcome email should make your branding clear.
 In the example below from Warby Parker, new subscribers can learn about the brand’s story, get a free trial of the product, or look for a store near their location.